hlilly151/Database-Group-/README.md

 Project and Team Introduction

 Steven Marsh- I am a current student at UNC Charlotte, and a Marine Corps veteran.
-My concentration is data scientist.
+My concentration is data science.

 Kunjumon Flora- senior at UNC Charlotte currently an intern at Wells Fargo.